roadcross-assistant/Project/README.md

 &nbsp;

-Note : The precision and recall mentioned are the model performances on test data.
+Note : The precision and recall mentioned are model performances on test data.

 *To know more about feature extraction, model training and implementation details, visit our [website ![website-link](https://img.icons8.com/fluent-systems-filled/15/0366D6/external-link.png)](https://roadcross-assistant.github.io/Website/ "Road Crossing Assistant Website").*